gvwilson/sensibleadventures/nardica/nardica.md

 what sailors and Marines have been doing for as long as there have been sailors and Marines.

-Wales walked quickly without ever breaking into a run.
+"Come on,"
+Wales urged Iffy.
+She hurried after him,
+the toolbox bumping against her leg.

+Wales ducked into the first side alley and paused to let her catch up.
+A few dew-drops of sweat glistened on his forehead.
+"This the gear the *Taroona* bikkies upped from you?"
+Iffy puffed,
+setting the toolbox down at her feet.

+Wales nodded.
+"Everything that matters."
+Tiny lights danced briefly across the silvery rectangle in his left template.
+He looked up as an angry drone buzzed overhead.
+Another followed it a moment later.
+"Come on---they've called for reinforcements.
+We'd be better of somewhere else when they arrive."

+Wales led her out the other end of the alley and onto a street lined with single-story houses made of laser-cut stones with tweaked blue-green moss tracing their mortared joints.
-Iffy did her best to keep up with him as he strode down the brick-paved street.
+Iffy did her best to keep up with him as he strode back toward the center of town.
-*He prob'ly kept the light ones for himself,* she grumbled to herself, but the complaint was half-hearted.
+*He prob'ly kept the light ones for himself,* she thought resentfully, but the complaint was half-hearted.
-Most of the sailors and townsfolk she knew ranged from lean to stringy---the cold weather and the sparse Antarctic diet didn't give bodies much chance to put on weight.
+The sailors and townsfolk she knew ranged from lean to stringy---cold weather and the sparse Antarctic diet didn't give bodies much chance to put on weight.
 Wales' broad shoulders made him look blocky by comparison, and the toolboxes seemed much smaller in his hands than in hers.

 "Hang up a jif," Iffy finally said.
 Wales stopped as she set her load down on the ground and looked back the way they had come.
-A bend in the street hid the machine shop, the quarantine blockhouse, and what Iffy knew would have been a very short fight.
-Between the Marines' inducted fighting skills, drones, and combat armor, the *Taroona*'s sailors would have had about as much chance as a snowball in Aunt Naggie's frying pan.
+Between the Marines' inducted fighting skills, their drones, and their armor, the *Taroona*'s sailors would have had about as much chance as a snowball in Aunt Naggie's frying pan.
-"Sometimes people fight just so they can tell themselves they did," Aunt Naggie had explained after one of her husband's misadventures.
+"Sometimes people fight just so they can tell themselves they did," Aunt Naggie had explained after one of Uncle Jack's misadventures.
 "Sometimes trying is the only kind of winning you can hope for."

 "Gardez-vous!
 Gardez-vous!"
-She stepped to the side as French Henry came rattling down the street behind them, its dented old cameras swinging from side to side.
+She stepped to the side as French Henry came rattling up the street toward them, its dented old cameras swinging from side to side.
 It ground to a halt a few meters away.
 "Ça va bien!" it announced proudly.